nvim-neorocks/rocks.nvim/README.md

 They come bundled with queries, so once installed, all you need to do is run `vim.treesitter.start()` to enable syntax highlighting[^3].

+Or, you can use our [`rocks-treesitter.nvim`](https://github.com/nvim-neorocks/rocks-treesitter.nvim) module, which can automatically install parsers and enable syntax highlighting for you.

 [^3]: You can put this in a `ftplugin/<filetype>.lua`, for example.
       [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) is
       still required for tree-sitter based folding, indentation, etc.,